 He has wide-ranging energy sector experience, having led Electricity Market Reform as the Director for Energy Markets and Networks at DECC.
-Prior to this, he was Director of the Office of Climate Change, a cross-government strategy unit focussed on climate change and energy issues.
+Prior to this, he was Director of the Office of Climate Change, a cross-government strategy unit focussed on climate change and energy issues, where he led the development of the Climate Change Act.
 Earlier in his career, Jonathan was a senior adviser in the Prime Minister’s Strategy Unit.

 He holds a Bachelor’s degree in Mathematics and Physics from Glasgow University and a Master’s degree in Economics from the University of Cambridge.